simon-ami/win-cli-mcp-server/README.md

   - Get the current working directory of the server
   - Returns the current working directory path

+- **set_current_directory**
+  - Set the current working directory of the server
+  - Inputs:
+    - `path` (string): Path to set as current working directory
+  - Returns confirmation message with the new directory path, or error message if the change fails

+- **get_config**
+  - Get the windows CLI server configuration
+  - Returns the server configuration as a JSON string (excluding sensitive data)

 ### Resources

 - **cli://config**